crashley1992/CSS-Animations/README.md

-# website-template
+# CSS-Animations
-Basic CSS animations and layouts for a single page website
+Basic CSS animations of cartoons and images made with CSS and HTML.